-John Lyon, 3rd of Brigton, was apprenticed to Patrick Nicol, Merchant in Edinburgh, on 5 March 1656 and became a Burgess and Baillie of that city.
-He succeeded his brother, Patrick, in the lands of Brigton, m. at Edinburgh, on 28 January 1662, Margaret, daughter of John Nevay of that Ilk, and d. in 1670.
-He was father of :
+John Lyon, 3rd of Brigton, who, being a younger son, was put to a trade and was apprenticed to Patrick Nicol, Merchant in Edinburgh, on 5 March 1656.
+He afterwards became a Burgess and Baillie of that city and succeeded his brother, Patrick, in the lands of Brigton.

-- David Lyon, 4th of Brigton, bap. at Edinburgh on 27 June 1666 and was executor to his father following his death in 1670.
-He succeeded to the lands of Brigton in which he was infeft on 2 November 1679, and dsp before March of 1685.
+- David Lyon, 4th of Brigton, bap. at Edinburgh, on 27 June 1666 and was executor to his father following his death in 1670.
+He succeeded him in the lands of Brigton in which he was infeft on 2 November 1679, and dsp before March of 1685.